“Help us not to waste our time on useless viewing, which turns into useless living.”

 - financial goals

 I have found that this has really helped me to get a clear picture of where and who I want to be in the next 6 months, year, or the rest of my life.
-It wasn’t easy to write them down and it took a lot of prayer, but the clarity it has given me is incredibly beneficial.
+It wasn’t easy to write them down and it took a lot of prayers, but the clarity it has given me is incredibly beneficial.

 So you might be asking by now about how to use your time wisely and I think that this is not something that you can do on your own strength.
 I know there are unbelievers out there that have this incredible inhuman motivation, but I know that this is not me.
-I am not a motivated person, but thankfully we have our all powerful God who desires our good.
-His glory is in our actions an we see that He will give us the strength (or motivation) to do His will.
+I am not a motivated person, but thankfully we have our all-powerful God who desires our good.
+His glory is in our actions we see that He will give us the strength (or motivation) to do His will.

 “Do you not know?
 Have you not heard?
 The everlasting God, the Lord, the Creator of the ends of the earth does not become weary or tired.
 His understanding is inscrutable.
-He give strength to the weary, and to him who lacks might He increases power…yet those who wait for the Lord will gain new strength…” Isaiah 40:28-31
+He give strength to the weary, and to him who lacks might He increases power…yet those who wait for the Lord will gain new strength…” 1

 Now I want to back up a little bit first before we go on.
 I am not an advocate for the health and wealth gospel, I believe that God never promises us an easy or carefree life.
-He does promise however that “…His divine power has granted to us everything pertaining to life and godliness…” 2 Peter 1:3 So when our goals and actions line up with God would want for our lives we literally have exhaustible strength.
+He does promise however that “…His divine power has granted to us everything pertaining to life and godliness…” 2 So when our goals and actions line up with God would want for our lives we literally have exhaustible strength.
 When we are in line with God’s word and His will for our lives we have all the strength we could ever need.
 Praise the Lord!